lmu-osc/Introduction-RStudio-Git-GitHub/README.md

-# ISBE Symposium - Introduction to Reproducible Research in R and R Studio.
+# Introduction to Reproducible Research in R and R Studio.

-This tutorial was developed by [Mike Croucher](www.walkingrandomly.com) and [Anna Krystalli](http://annakrystalli.github.io/) for the [ISBE2016](http://www.isbe2016.com/) International Society for Behavioral Ecology conference.

 In this session, we are going to get you started with using version control from within RStudio.